SmartTokenLabs/attestation/cli-demo.md

 The protocol is secure under any composition of senders (Alices) and receivers (Bobs) based on a one-more discrete logarithm-like assumption.

-## Using Demo.jar
+## Using demo jar file

-The Demo.jar contains all methods needed to run a full demo flow.
+The demo jar file contains all methods needed to run a full demo flow.

-The general syntax for running a command with Demo.jar is `java -jar Demo.jar <name-of-command>` where `name-of-command` is one of the following: `keys, create-cheque, request-attest, construct-attest, receive-cheque`.
+The general syntax for running a command with demo jar file is `java -jar attestation-all.jar <name-of-command>` where `name-of-command` is one of the following: `keys, create-cheque, request-attest, construct-attest, receive-cheque`.
 We discuss these commands below.

 ### Construct keys

-Demo.jar can construct SECP256k1 cryptographic keys.
+The demo jar can construct SECP256k1 cryptographic keys.
 This should be run by all parties.

 Specifically the syntax of the command is as follows:

-`java -jar Demo.jar keys <public-key-name> <private-key-name>`
+`java -jar attestation-all.jar keys <public-key-name> <private-key-name>`

 For example:

-`java -jar Demo.jar keys pub.pem priv.pem`
+`java -jar attestation-all.jar keys pub.pem priv.pem`

 ### Create Cheque